Webmaxsk/silverstripe-docker/README.md

 - PHP5, PHPUnit, Composer, Phing
 - SSPAK

-Copy image to Project root and run in this folder.
+Clone this repository to Project root and run command bellow.
 It will create image with name "sslamp".
 ```bash
 docker build -t sslamp .
 ```